 We walked down all the way to the deserted Tung Wan Tsai (Coral Beach).
 Perhaps the cold front kept swimmers away from its powdery sand and clear surf.
 Or more likely, its remote location protected it from the onslaught of tourism and development.
 We were privileged to be standing on a part of Hong Kong nearly untouched by two centuries worth of urbanization.

 All that unexpected activity depleted our energy.
 Despite our dinner appointment at Causeway Bay, we succumbed to the offer of one particular restaurant barker.
-A salesperson himself, Ki found her problem-solving style – explaining in simple English (“tea, no money,” meaning it was for free), showing photos of food – effective and not annoying.
+A salesperson himself, Ki found her problem-solving style – explaining in simple English (“tea, no money,” meaning free of charge), showing photos of food – effective and not annoying.
 We had our Hong Kong-style chop suey fix at Hung Lok Seafood Restaurant.
-Dining al fresco along seaside Pak She Praya Street lent much of the island village feels to the experience.
+Dining al fresco along seaside Pak She Praya Street lent much of the island village vibe to the experience.